yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_nodejs.rst

 -----------------------
 Register Anonymous User
 -----------------------

-Anonymous users are great for associating data to people without having them go through any type of user registration.
-Simply create the user behind the scenes with a unique identifier and begin recording data for that user.
+Anonymous users are great for associating data to people or devices without having them go through any type of user registration.

-We will register an anonymous user using our initialized client.
+The example below shows verifying a username is available and registering an anonymous user if the username does not exist.

 .. tabs::